Professional Education and Knowledge (PEAK)

 Learn about the importance of business and dining etiquette while enjoying a reduced-cost three-course meal.

 An intense exploration of career topics with leading business leaders of the region.
-A three-course dinner is served and topics are moderated by a leader.
+A three-course dinner is served and topics are moderated by a facilitator.

 Travel to locations away from the Bowling Green region to discover business careers.
 Past trips include St. Louis, Atlanta, Cincinnati, Nashville, and Louisville.
 Trips typically occur during the Spring semester and last two or three days.
 Students are charged a nominal fee.